max-schweikl/Final-Project_Group-5/README.md

 ## Tools to Clean Data
 Python and Pandas will be utilized to clean our dataset throughout the length of this project.

-## Chosen Database
+## Database
 We'll be utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.  once ETL is performed and the database is established, this will also be shared on an AWS RDS site for team collaboration.

-## Chosen Machine Learning Model
+## Machine Learning Model
- We will be building a regression ML model to understand which movie production factors lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
-Being this is a categorization question, it may also be worth exploring if a decision tree model also makes the most sense for our analyis here too.
+ We will be building a regression and random forest ML model to understand which movie production factors/features lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
+Our y-value is defined as the categorization of movie success, with 1=successful and 0=unsuccessful.
+A bulk of preprocessing was done using OneHotEncoder to change categorical features in to usable numerical columns.
+The initial features utilized were budget, rating, runtime, top 100 actors, directors, writers and composers (which was limited even further due to data size).

+### Machine Learning Model Initial Results
+- Logistic Regression: predicting all test data as success (even with rebalancing training data), which is not proper
+- Random Forest: predicting at 99.9% accuracy, which given amount of features we're working with, this accuracy is too great and likely overfitted (even with rebalancing)
+- Link to working code, descrption of process and results can be viewed further [here](https://github.com/max-schweikl/Final-Project_Group-5/blob/main/Segment%202/Segment%202%20-%20Machine%20Learning.md)

-## Chosen Dashboard
+## Dashboard
 Our team has chosen two visualization methods for this project.
 The first being a Tableau dashboard, which shows, by genre (as a drop-down option), the total revenue over all years for the measured drop-down option, top movies by revenue and rating, average revenue and rating, the number of successful vs failed movies (success being defined as a movie making twice it's budget in revenue), and a line chart graph that measures genre by year (x-axis = year of movie release, y-axis = total revenue for all measured movies based on drop-down selection).
 - Link to Tableau storyboard can be found [here](https://docs.google.com/presentation/d/1ppohUS7lz0ywqLALRNWI7Y0NSrHBQvtAunWuu660ZdE/edit#slide=id.p)
 - Link to Tableau dashboard can be found [here](https://public.tableau.com/app/profile/bailey.van.ommeren/viz/FinalProjectDashboard_16535275197320/Dashboard1?publish=yes)